johnjago/getdashify.com/content/releases/2024-09-12-expanded-global-order-search/index.md

 +++
-title = 'More ways to find orders in the global search' slug = '2024-09-12-expanded-global-order-search' date = '2024-09-12T18:04:57-05:00' pro = true
+title = 'Dashify Pro 1.3.1: More ways to find orders in the global search' slug = '2024-09-12-expanded-global-order-search' date = '2024-09-12T18:04:57-05:00' pro = true